Xqedii/Xqedii-Bots-Panel/README.md

 ```

 > [!NOTE]
 > Actions are written in a simple, custom language designed specifically for this panel.
-A description of the language, all possible bot actions, and example scripts can be found in the docs.txt file.
+A description of the language, all possible bot actions, and example scripts can be found in the DOCS.md file.

 ## Nicknames Manager